Money (Lisa song): Commercial performance

 "Money" debuted at number 44 on the Billboard Global 200 and at number 24 on the Global Excl.
 U.S. for the chart issue dated September 25, 2021, and rose to number 19 and 11 respectively for the chart issue dated October 16.
 Following the dance practice video, the song rose from number 19 to 10 on the Global 200 with 66.3 million streams (up 28%) and 4,400 sold (up 6%) for the chart issue dated October 23.
 The song also rose from number 11 to 7 on the Global Excl.
 U.S. with 61.5 million streams (up 28%) and 3,000 sold (down 3%) for the same week.
 This marked Lisa's second top-ten hit on both charts after "Lalisa" and made her the third K-pop artist after BTS and Blackpink to appear in the top ten of the global chart more than once.
 "Money" charted on the Global 200 for 29 weeks and the Global Excl.
 U.S. for 34 weeks, becoming the longest charting song by a K-pop soloist and the second-longest charting song by any female K-pop act, behind Blackpink's single "How You Like That".
-The song also climbed to number five on the Spotify Global Chart and became the most-streamed song by a K-pop soloist on the platform.
+The song also climbed to number five on the Spotify Global Chart and became the most-streamed song by a K-pop soloist and a K-pop female act on the platform.
+In 2023, it became the first K-pop track by a solo artist to reach one billion streams on Spotify, earning a Guinness World Record for the feat.